PaaS: Open for Business

 A recent benchmark survey from VMware found that 2/3 of their clients that liberated IT resources from maintaining old silos and processes reinvested their savings (>$10 Billion) in agility-focused initiatives such as cloud computing.
 VMware also found that, on average, companies allocate 30% of their budget to IT innovation.
 Market leaders shift this number to 50% – focusing on custom development of new, customer-facing applications and services, rather than the care and feeding of commoditized business processes that do not support competitive advantage.

 PaaS can improve not only the applications themselves, but also the experience customers enjoy.

 Secondly, the monitoring and analytics tools within the PaaS help the application improve as it is used.
-The PaaS environment collects information about usage and user behavior that, when fed back to developers, allows for the rollout of fast new upgrades and new features that continually improve it, in a virtuous cycle (see Figure 2).
-Demanding consumers have come to expect high application update velocity, and this is what PaaS delivers.
+The PaaS environment collects information about usage and user behavior that, when fed back to developers, allows for the rollout of fast new upgrades and new features that continually improve it, in a virtuous cycle.
+Demanding consumers have come to expect high application update velocity and this is what PaaS delivers.

 How aggressive would organizations be in introducing and testing new products and strategies if the associated costs fell dramatically?
 PaaS is such a disruption.
-Rakuten experienced a 90% improvement in times for application deployment and management with Pivotal CF. Optimizing developer time, and increasing the speed to deploy, starts to catch up ability to execute with ideation.
+Rakuten experienced a 90% improvement in times for application deployment and management with Pivotal Cloud Foundry.
+Optimizing developer time and increasing the speed to deploy, starts to catch up ability to execute with ideation.

 In evaluating any new investment, including development projects, ROI is top of mind for decision-makers.
 If the cost per application decreased, ROI would look more attractive.
 Further, reducing the need to prove ROI could allow companies to take more chances and work in creative new directions.
 This explains the explosion in new, cloud-based startups.
 The financial barrier to entry has been lowered, thanks to PaaS and the cloud.